DataFire/Integrations/integrations/generated/getsandbox/README.md

   * receivedTimestamp `integer`: The epoch time in milliseconds when the request was received.
   * sandboxId `string`: The ID of the Sandbox that received the request.
   * sandboxName `string`: The name of the Sandbox that received the request.
-  * transport `string`: Which transport the request was for, 'HTTP' or 'JMS'.
+  * transport `string`: Which transport the request was for, 'HTTP'.

 ### RuntimeResponse
 * RuntimeResponse `object`